-To investigate local genomic features around insertion sites which might explain insertion localization preference and imply retroduplication mechanism [36], we tested the enrichment of overlap between the genomic features and insertion sites.
-Inheritable retroduplication events occurred in germline.
+To investigate local genomic features around insertion sites which might explain insertion localization preference and imply retroduplication mechanism [36], we tested the association of genomic features with insertion sites.
+Inheritable retroduplication events occurred in germline so we focused on gametes.
 We found that retroduplication insertions sites are enriched within hypomethylated regions in sperm (2.0-fold, empirical p-value < 0.0012).
 It is likely that retroduplication events exhibit certain preference in insertion sites associated with open chromatin.
-In order to further characterize nucleosome positioning [37,38], we aggregated nucleosome positions around insertion sites.
+Furthermore, we characterized nucleosome positioning [37,38] around insertion sites..
 Overall, insertion sites show high regularity of nucleosome location (empirical p-value from permutation test 2×10-4) (Fig. 3A).
 Highly nucleosome regularity often indicates the presence of chromatin remodeling and DNA binding proteins [39], which creates favorable loosely packed microenviroment for insertion.

 Fig. 3.
 Overlap between retroduplication insertion sites and genomic features/functional elements.
 A – Aggregation plot around insertion sites with strongly positioned nucleosomes.
 B – Association between discordant reads clusters that only have support on one side and L1 element subfamilies.
 Fold change and empirical p-values were obtained from permutations tests. *** indicates adjusted p-value < 0.001.
 C – Overlap between genomic elements and retroduplication insertion sites.
 The enrichment of overlap is expressed as log2 fold change of the observed overlap statistic versus the mean of its null distribution.
 Positive (negative) log2 fold change indicates enriched (depleted) genomic element-insertion overlap, compared to random background. * indicates empirical p-value 0.002.

-Insertions points could be supported by discordant reads from both sides or either one side.
+Insertions points could be supported by discordant reads from both sides or just one side around the insertion point.
 There is no fundamental preference for retroduplicated DNA segments to insert into other retroelements such as L1 elements.
-However, L1 that is involved in retroduplication is sometime co-duplicated and inserted next to the retroduplicated segment.
+However, L1 involved in retroduplication is sometime co-duplicated and co-inserted next to the retroduplicated segment.
 This type of co-insertion event can be detected by looking at the insertion sites that only have discordant-read support on one side.
-In these cases, we see a preference for the co-inserted L1 to be a young L1, represented by L1HS (4.7-fold, p-value < 0.001) and L1PA (1.9-fold, p-value < 0.001) (Fig. 3B).
-Contrastingly, for insertion sites where we do not detect a co-insertion (i.e. insertion sites that are supported by both sides) we do not observe such young L1 preference (p-value > 0.05).
-Enrichment of young and active L1 subfamilies involving in speculated L1 transductions suggests novel retroduplication variants have happened very recently.
+In these cases, we found co-inserted L1 tend to belong to young L1 subfamilies, represented by L1HS (4.7-fold, p-value < 0.001) and L1PA (1.9-fold, p-value < 0.001) (Fig. 3B).
+Contrastingly, for insertion sites without evidence for co-insertion (i.e. insertion sites that are supported by both sides) we did not observe such young L1 preference (p-value > 0.05).
+Enrichment of young and active L1 subfamilies involving in speculated L1 transductions suggests these novel retroduplication variants happened very recently.

 In order to investigate the functional impact of retroduplication insertions on genomic functions, we tested the significance of overlap between retroduplication insertion sites and genomic elements compared to random genomic background (Fig. 3C).
 As expected, ultraconserved regions are significantly depleted (p-value < 0.001).
 This observation is consistent with our knowledge that in general population, variable retroduplications should not interrupt with evolutionary or functionally constrained regions.
 Unexpectedly, we observed that intron regions are also depleted (p-value < 0.01), which might be due to negative selection that maintains conserved alternative splicing by avoiding interruption from insertion into introns.